 Now let's make a donut chart with a factoid in the middle.

-Return the background with the map and add a point-field as another layer to do this.
+Return the background with the map and add a point-field as another layer.

 Change the mark type to "Circle", then choose the white color.
 Drag Sales to the Label and again remove the map from the background.